Plantar Fasciitis Treatment

 What is Plantar Fasciitis?

-Individuals whose careers and hobbies require constant standing often suffer from Plantar Fasciitis.
+Individuals whose careers and hobbies require constant standing may suffer from Plantar Fasciitis.
 This condition is one of the most common causes of heel pain and usually results from inflammation and stress of the plantar fascia, the ligament that connects your heel to your toes and supports the arch of your foot.
 Wellness instructors from the massage therapy schools at Fremont College have seen this type of sports injury far too many times.
 If you are experiencing heel pain, it could be you are experiencing a case of Plantar Fasciitis.

 While Plantar Fasciitis is more common in individuals ages 40 to 60, it can also occur in younger people who spend a good portion of their time on their feet.
 The discomfort in your heel(s) may be noticed mostly while walking after periods of rest, standing on hard surfaces or climbing stairs.
 If you think you might be experiencing Plantar Fasciitis, here are a few things to be aware of.

-Some symptoms to keep in mind if you think you are experiencing Plantar Fasciitis are as follows: pain in your heel(s) after getting out of bed or sitting for a long period of time – this pain may decrease as the day goes on—pain after standing for extended periods of time and even discomfort after exercise.
-It is important to remember that discomfort will not usually occur during any kind of activity, but afterwards and following periods of rest.
+Some symptoms to keep in mind if you think you are experiencing Plantar Fasciitis are as follows: pain in your heel(s) after getting out of bed or sitting for a long period of time – this pain may decrease as the day goes on- pain after standing for extended periods of time and even discomfort after exercise.
+It is important to remember that discomfort will not usually occur during any kind of activity, but afterward and following periods of rest.
 If you notice discomfort in your heel after sitting for an extended period of time or when getting out of bed in the morning, you should start thinking about when the pain began and what might be causing the discomfort.

 Plantar Fasciitis commonly results from straining and tears in the plantar fascia ligament.
 Such stress can be caused by a number of things, such as excessive pronation (feet rolling inward) while you walk, extremely high or flat arches and past injuries.
 If you are an athlete, injuries or sports such as long distance running, jumping and high impact dance, especially on hard surfaces, might be the cause of your discomfort.
 Remember that it is not only athletes that can develop Plantar Fasciitis, even something as simple as wearing shoes that do not fit you properly, walking in a unique way or being overweight can cause heel pain.